1. Home

-What Good are Greenbelts?
+What Good Are Greenbelts?

-The term “greenbelt” refers to any area of undeveloped natural land that has been set aside near urban or developed land to provide open space, offer light recreational opportunities or contain development.
+The term “greenbelt” refers to any area of undeveloped natural land that has been set aside near urban or developed land to provide open space, offer light recreational opportunities, or contain development.
 And, yes, the natural greenbelts along areas of Southeast Asia’s coastlines, including the region’s mangrove forests, served as buffers and helped to prevent even greater loss of life from the December 2004 tsunami.

 The Importance of Greenbelts in Urban Areas

 Greenbelts in and around urban areas have probably not saved any lives, but they are important nonetheless to the ecological health of any given region.
-The various plants and trees in greenbelts serve as organic sponges for various forms of pollution, and as storehouses of carbon dioxide to help offset global warming.
+The various plants and trees in greenbelts serve as organic sponges for various forms of pollution, and as storehouses of carbon dioxide to help offset global climate change.

 “Trees are an important part of the city infrastructure,” says Gary Moll of American Forests.
 Because of the many benefits trees provide to cities, Moll likes to refer to them as the “ultimate urban multi-taskers.”